tpha4308/illuminus-ai-test/contour-normalisation.md

 ### Object Area Normalisation (OAN)

 An implementation of OAN described by Paramarthalingam et al. was attempted[1].
-This algorithm is fairly intuitive and quite robust in terms of ensuring the normalised contour have the pre-determined shape of N.
+This algorithm is fairly intuitive and quite robust in terms of ensuring the normalised contour has the pre-determined shape of N.

-It involves divide the shape into N sectors, each with an area of $S_{part}$, where S is the total area, and N the desired length of the normalised contour.
+It involves dividing the shape into N sectors, each with an area of $S_{part}$, where S is the total area, and N is the desired length of the normalised contour.
 $$ S_{part} = \frac{S}{N} $$

 By traversing along the contour, at some contour point $p_i$, if the traversed area has the sector area equivalent $S_{part}$, we add said point to the normalised contour and start a new sector.